 When and how will I be paid?

-You will not be paid until you have completed your Federal I-9 and W-4 Forms and your Work Authorization.
+You will not be paid until you have completed your Federal I-9, W-4, Work Authorization, and Direct Deposit Authorization Agreement form.
 You MUST complete these forms before you begin working.
-After you have completed all of your employment paperwork, you will complete and turn in a biweekly timesheet to your supervisor by the designated deadline.
-Your paycheck will be ready every other Friday.
-You may choose to be paid by either direct deposit to your personal checking account or by check.
-If you are paid by check, you must pick up your check in the Business Office.
-In order to be paid by Direct Deposit, you must complete a Student Direct Deposit Authorization Agreement and attach a voided check.
+After you have completed all of your employment paperwork, you will complete and turn in a biweekly time sheet to your supervisor by the designated deadline.
+Your paycheck will be ready every other Friday and will be direct deposited into your personal bank account.

 How much will I get paid?

 Most work-study positions will pay minimum wage.
 A few jobs will pay a higher wage because they require specialized skills, knowledge or certifications.
 You may not earn more than the amount of the work-study award in your financial aid package.

 Can I get paid for studying during my work time?